French Settlement, Oregon: History

-The Hudson Bay Company was the first newcomer to trap the area in the 1830s and trade with various Indigenous groups.
+The Hudson's Bay Company was the first newcomer to trap the area in the 1830s and trade with various Indigenous groups.
 A first Fort Umpqua was built in 1832 close by North on the Umpqua River.
 French Canadian Jean-Baptiste Gagnier ran the isolated post and had partnered with the Umpqua chief's daughter Angélique.
 The area became quickly trapped out but Gagnier had built self-reliance cultivating "about 50 acres of land, wheat, corn potatoes and most kinds of vegetables" with the help of the local Siuslaw people.
 Numerous fur trade engagés had gone by en route to Northern California via the Siskiyou fur brigade Trail.
 Ewing Young passed by using the trail to bring horses and mules in 1834, and ran a cattle drive in 1837.
 The Charles Wilkes United States Exploring Expedition also passed by in 1841.
 Many noticed a remarkable area to move to someday.
 By 1846, Gagnier had grown a herd of "46 horses, 64 heads of cattle and 45 hogs".

 Starting summer 1848, most men in Oregon including French Prairie and the Umpqua area left for the California gold rush to generally return worse off with others now heading North into mining.
 Missouri born French Huguenot Hoy Bernard Flournoy had surveyed the French Settlement area earlier on in 1846 and was one of them.
 Flournoy convinced four other "Frenchmen" to apply for donation land claims and settle with him by 1851 in the desirable location spotted earlier on.
 David Grenot had first arrived during his youth in eastern French speaking Canada from France.
 French Canadian Lapointe, Champagne and Archambeau were the others.
 LaBrie and LaRaut followed a year later after the initial group went back to bring over their own families.
 Soon joined by the Fenn, the Scott and the Conn, of different ethnicity toward a newly emerging American English speaking melting pot.